PXLRoboticsLab/ROSinDocker/README.md

 Now we can start the container.
 2: sudo docker run -it     --env="DISPLAY"     --env="QT_X11_NO_MITSHM=1"     --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw"     osrf/ros:kinetic-desktop-ful

+You can check if your gpu is working in docker by installing mesa-utils and typing the glxinfo command.

 # Installing turtlebot on the container
 Now we have to install and configure the turtlebot so we can spawn it in gazebo.